London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 Why London's Real Estate Headlines Are Costing You Money

-City-wide real estate statistics are fundamentally misleading for established homeowners in London, Ontario.
-Navigating a successful asset transition requires hyper-local market math, as homes priced and marketed with neighbourhood-specific precision retain up to 5.5% more equity than those relying on a generalist, city-wide approach.
+City-wide real estate statistics for London, Ontario, are fundamentally misleading for established homeowners considering a move.
+In 2026, average sale prices vary by over $330,000 between postal codes that are minutes apart.
+Properties priced and marketed with neighbourhood-specific precision retain up to 5.5% more equity than those relying on a city-wide average approach.

 Read